Learn tips on how to prevent accidents from happening in and around your store.

 Slips and falls

-• Establish written housekeeping procedures to keep all areas clean and orderly, and maintain a housekeeping log.
+• Establish written housekeeping procedures to keep all areas clean and orderly and maintain a housekeeping log.

 • Use mats at doorways to the exterior and all other locations where slippery conditions are foreseeable.
+Ensure mats are in good condition.

 Parking lot safety concerns